Axedyson/syncbase/README.md

 #### Contribution flow

-- Fork this repo and submit a pull request pointing to the main branch of the original repo
+- Fork this repo and submit a pull request pointing to the main branch on this repo

 | Storybook                                                                                         |
 | ------------------------------------------------------------------------------------------------- |